 For lawn care, there are two types of lime most commonly used.
 These include dolomitic lime and agricultural lime.
 What’s the difference?
 Agricultural lime is made from calcium carbonate, which is a fairly common type of limestone.
 Dolomitic lime comes from dolomite, which is a rock that is similar to limestone but contains magnesium in addition to calcium.

 In addition to slightly differing ingredients, lime also comes in different forms like liquids, pellets, granular, and powder.
 Choosing which form to use depends on equipment and application.
 For instance, if you want to mix lime into loose soil, powder will be the easiest to mix.
 Liquid can be applied with a sprayer, and pellets and granular lime can be distributed with a spreader.

 What does Lime do for Lawns?

-The main reason to use lime for grass is that it makes soils less acidic.
-Acidic soils (sometimes called sour soil) feature a lower pH—anywhere to 3.0, which is considered very acidic, to 9.0, which is strongly alkaline.
+The main reason to use lime for lawn grass is that it makes soils less acidic.
+Acidic soils (sometimes called sour soil) feature a lower soil pH—anywhere to 3.0, which is considered very acidic, to 9.0, which is strongly alkaline.
 Soils with a pH between 6.6 and 7.3 are considered neutral.
 Most plants grow best somewhere between 5.5 and 6.5—so slightly acidic.
 If soil is too acidic, roots have more difficulty absorbing some nutrients while others, like aluminum, become so easily absorbable that they may burn the plant’s root system, which is what causes plants to fair poorly in acid soils.

 Lime, because of its calcium content, is an alkaline substance.
-When added to acidic soils, it can boost pH to get it into the optimum range.
+When added to acidic soils, it can boost soil pH to get it into the optimum range.

 How do You Know When a Lawn Needs Lime?